Director(s): Nuno ESCUDEIRO – Writer(s): Moritz BONATTI, Nuno ESCUDEIRO Contact Print page

 Click here to watch the pitch trailer.

-By law, we are required to assist any person in danger…but these days, that seems to imply any “documented person in danger” – anything else is punishable by law.
+A group of valley people, faced with the refugees’ dismay and suffering, offered them food, a place to rest and helped them with transportation.
+Their human gesture, however, put them at risk, because it was against the law.
+Although we are required to assist any person in danger, these days, that seems to imply any documented person in danger – anything else is punishable by law.